COU2: Constructing a Simultaneous Move Game

 Prompt 2F

-In no more than one-half a page of double-space text explain why ordering of the utility levels you assigned in Prompt 2E depicts Persons B’s preferences over her actions given her expectations about Person A’s action.
+In no more than one-half a page of double-spaced text (i) describe Person B’s preferences over her actions when she expects Person A to participate and (ii) explain why the utility levels you assigned in Prompt 2E depict those preferences.

 Prompt 2G